Blogs > Grooming > Freebird FlexSeries vs. Remington Balder Pro Comparison

 Warranty

-While Remington's five-year warranty is longer than most other electric head shaver's one-year warranties, it doesn't quite match the FlexSeries' lifetime warranty (with a blade subscription).
+While Remington's five-year limited warranty is longer than most other electric head shaver's one-year warranties, it doesn't quite match the FlexSeries' lifetime warranty (with a blade subscription).
 Freebird also provides a hefty 3-year warranty for non-subscribers.

 Giving a lifetime warranty means you're confident about the overall quality of your shaver.